newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

 ```

 ### Libgdx Dependencies
-Dependencies are configured in the root build.gradle file as shown in the build.gradle guide above.
+Dependencies are configured in the root `build.gradle` file as shown in the build.gradle guide above.
 In order to add an external dependency to a project, you must declare the dependency correctly under the correct part of the build.script.

-(some) Libgdx extensions are mavenized and pushed to the maven repo, which means we can very easily pull them into our projects from the build.gradle file.
+(Some) Libgdx extensions are mavenized and pushed to the maven repo, which means we can very easily pull them into our projects from the `build.gradle` file.
 You can see in the list [below](#libgdx-extensions) of the format that these depdencies take.
 If you are familiar with maven, notice the format:
 ```groovy
 compile '<groupId>:<artifactId>:<version>:<classifier>'
 ```

-Lets take a quick example to see how this works with the root build.gradle file.
+Let's take a quick example to see how this works with the root `build.gradle` file.

 [Here](#freetypefont-gradle) we see the dependencies for the FreeType Extension, say we want our Android project to have this dependency.
-We locate our **project(":android")** stub in the root directory's build.gradle:
+We locate our `project(":android")` stub in the root directory's `build.gradle`:
 ```groovy
 project(":android") {
     apply plugin: "android"